Inturious-Labs/herbertyang.xyz/docusaurus/docs/digitalsovereignty/network/1-initialize-new-server-instance/index.md

+---
+title: Initialize a new server instance
+description: How to create and configure a new Linux server instance
+image: './img/genesis.jpg'
+keywords: [server, instance, virtual machine, linux, ubuntu, ssh, rsa]
+---

 # Initialize A New Server Instance

 Upon creating a new server on a remote machine by a VPS provider such as Linode or Digital Ocean, perform the following steps to initialize the server environment properly with the right admin access.